dp-os/gez/examples/docs/src/en/guide/frameworks/vue3.md

 This file is the entry point for development environment configuration and server startup, containing two core functions:

 1. `devApp` function: Responsible for creating and configuring the Rspack application instance for the development environment, supporting hot updates and live preview.
-It uses `createRspackVue3App` to create a Rspack application instance specifically for Vue3.
+Here, `createRspackVue3App` is used to create a Rspack application instance specifically for Vue3.
 2. `server` function: Responsible for creating and configuring the HTTP server, integrating Gez middleware to handle SSR requests.

 ### entry.server.ts